treepie/capper/README.rst

 recipe forces the ``rvm_type`` to ``:user`` and will automatically determine the ruby version and gemset via the projects ``.rvmrc``.

-A ``deploy:setup`` hook is provided to ensure the correct ruby and rubygems version is installed on all servers.
+A ``deploy:setup`` hook is provided to ensure the correct rvm, ruby and rubygems versions are installed on all servers.

 ruby
 ----